microsoft/azure-pipelines-yaml/design/pipeline-resources.md

 ### `downloadArtifact` for pipelines

-Artifacts from the `pipeline` resource defined are automatically downloaded and made available for all the jobs.
+Artifacts from the `pipeline` resource are automatically downloaded and made available for all the jobs.
 However, in any of the jobs, you can choose to override and download only specific artifacts using `downloadArtifact` shortcut.

 ```yaml